rcmaldo/Asteroids/README.md

 # Asteroids
-Second ever game.
-Was led to self-study trigonometry and a bunch of other Maths to code this.
+Second ever game from 2010.
+Was led to self-study trigonometry to code this.

 Controls: WASD for movement, 1-5 for weapons, SPACE to shoot